 We will be using a rubric based on the AGU guidelines for review.
 They are a useful guideline to go by, and when you do reviews of your fellow students, I'll expect to get a A1 or B2 or B1 score, etc. The AGU instructions to reviewers follow.
+Even if you comment in the margins everywhere, you should always write a short summary blurb of the paper, giving the grade result of the rubric, and restate your primary objections with the paper.

-3.1 DON'T PUT YOUR NAME INSIDE YOUR REVIEW
+3.2 GENERALLY, DON'T PUT YOUR NAME INSIDE YOUR REVIEW